 This article is about the lives of men who lived in Wickhamford at some point in their lives and who enlisted as soldiers in the Victorian period.
+(Since this article was produced in 2014, a separate article has been written on Alfred Halford (1874-1944) of the Worcestershire Regiment (see 'People' section).

 William Knight (senior) married Eliza Crane in Wickhamford church on 16th August 1868 and, soon afterwards, Eliza gave birth to a son.
 He was baptised in the same church on 25th October and named after his father, William.
 At the 1871 census the Knight family, now with another young son, George, were living in an old cottage near Wickhamford Manor.
 William senior was a farm labourer and Eliza was a gloveress.
 George Knight was baptised in Badsey Church on 3rd March 1870 and another son, Charles Ernest, was baptised in Wickhamford on 4th February 1872.
 By 1881 the Knights had moved to Badsey and had five children – Sarah (bapt.
 Badsey, 7th June 1874) and Thomas Henry (b.
 9th December 1878).